faezeh-bayat/VSS/README.md

 ```

-#### You can accesee the "Variance-stabilized units for sequencing-based genomic signals" manuscript in:
+#### You can accesee the "VSS: Variance-stabilized signals for sequencing-based genomic signals" manuscript in:
 https://www.biorxiv.org/content/10.1101/2020.01.31.929174v2

 ## Troubleshooting